Kilt, Black Watch tartan

 For more formal wear, always sporran.

-But even if I will seldom wear a sporran anymore, I still consider it a "must have" thing.
-And especially if you should be living closer to a Scottish environment than do I.
+But even if I will not wear a sporran very often, I still consider it a "must-have" thing.
+And especially if you should be living closer to a Scottish environment than I am.

-My advice, don't spend too much money on it.
+Sporrans can be very expensive.
+My advice: don't spend too much money on it.

 A belt

-An original kilt belt & buckle might be a little bit overdressed for casual wear; nevertheless, it looks quite good; and wide-enough ordinary belts are hard to find elsewhere.
+An original kilt belt & buckle might be a little bit overdressed for casual wear; nevertheless, it looks quite good, and wide-enough ordinary belts are hard to find elsewhere.
 Also, kilt belts and buckles are most affordable, so go for them.
-You might take a look at Tartanista, London.

 There are some less 'Scottish' alternatives, however.
 Before mentioned Championkilts.com is, along with ordinary kilt belts, selling some double prong fashion kilt belts.